varmaaman229/VisionCursor/README.md

 ```

-# Hi, I'm Vishnu! 👋

 ## Lessons Learned
-It was my first hackathon.
-The Problem statement was so interesting that i was stuck to the computer screen straight 24 hrs, No Sleep, No distraction, complete focus...
+It was my third hackathon.
+The Problem statement was so interesting that i was stuck to the computer screen straight 36 hrs, No Sleep, No distraction, complete focus...

 Key Learnings

     - How the face and other objects are recognized with Mesh Detector

-    - We started with 4 members but and at last i was alone left Key learning don't be afraid for errors
+    - We started with 3 members but and at last i was alone left Key learning don't be afraid for errors

     - Always create a separate virtual environment (Very Important)